Creating A Stem And Leaf Plot

 2. Identify the Stems

 The stem typically represents the leading digit(s) of the data values.
-In our example, the data values range from the 60s to the 90s.
-Therefore, the stems will be 6, 7, 8, and 9.
+So naturally, in our example, the data values range from the 60s to the 90s.
+Which means, the stems will be 6, 7, 8, and 9.

 3. Identify the Leaves